Double Key Encryption for Microsoft 365

 When your organization should adopt DKE

 Double Key Encryption is intended for your most sensitive data that is subject to the strictest protection requirements.
 DKE is not intended for all data.
-In general, you'll be using Double Key Encryption to protect only a very small part of your overall data.
+In general, you'll be using Double Key Encryption to protect only a small part of your overall data.
 You should do due diligence in identifying the right data to cover with this solution before you deploy.
-In some cases, you might need to narrow your scope and make use of other solutions for the majority of your data such as Microsoft Information Protection with Microsoft-managed keys or BYOK.
+In some cases, you might need to narrow your scope and make use of other solutions for most your data such as Microsoft Information Protection with Microsoft-managed keys or BYOK.
 These solutions are sufficient for documents that aren't subject to enhanced protections and regulatory requirements.
 Also, these solutions enable you to use the most powerful Office 365 services; services that you can't use with DKE encrypted content.
 For example:

 - Transport rules including anti-malware and spam that require visibility into the attachment